-Unfortunately, due to modern farming practices and the use of insecticides, bees and pollinators are under threat and slowing dying out.
+Unfortunately, due to modern farming practices and the use of insecticides, bees and pollinators are under threat and slowly dying out.

 So, The Ugly House has become a bit of a ‘paradise for pollinators’ and aims to educate on what you can do to protect these important creatures.